Foxandxss/fox-angular-gulp-workflow/README.md

 You can also find:

-**index.hbs**: It is only the basic skeleton with the angular application loaded.
-It uses `handlebars` so we can have cache-busting on production.
+**index.html**: It is only the basic skeleton with the angular application loaded.
+It is a `lodash template` so we can have cache-busting on production.

 ## Structuring your Angular app in the `js` folder.